Student Handbook 2017-2018

 A drop/add period is provided early in each semester.
 Courses dropped during this period will not appear on a student's academic record.
 Drop/add is accomplished through the Athena online course registration system at http://athena.uga.edu.

-Any course dropped after the drop/add period will result in a "W" on the transcript.
+Any course dropped after the drop/add period but before the withdrawal deadline will result in a “W” on the transcript.
+The Withdrawal Deadline is listed on the academic calendar available here.

 The Law School does not conduct classes when the University closes due to inclement weather.
-Announcements of closings are made on Athens radio stations, Atlanta media, and on the University website.
+Announcements of closings are made on Athens radio stations, Atlanta media, and on the University and Law School webpages.

 Instructors may restrict or prohibit the use of computers in class subject to any requirements imposed by state or federal disability law.

-Unless a contrary policy is announced in a particular course, electronic recording of class discussions is not permitted without the express permission of the instructor.
+Unless a contrary policy is announced in a particular course, electronic recording of class discussions is not permitted without the express and written permission of the instructor.
+Students given permission to record a class will be required to sign an Agreement for Use of Electronic Recordings.

 Near the conclusion of each course, students have the opportunity to evaluate the course and instructor.
 Evaluations are completed anonymously.
 The primary goal of this process is improvement of instruction.
-To this end, evaluations are available to the instructor only after grades have been submitted for the class.
+Evaluations are available to the instructor only after final grades are posted.

 Because final exam schedules are available during registration, students are expected to take their exams as scheduled.
 Compliance with exam rescheduling procedures is not required if the instructor has announced an alternative exam time available to all students regardless of their circumstances.
 Exceptional circumstances, however, are to be handled as follows:

-1. Conflicting Exam or Other Obligation Students may seek to reschedule an exam because of a conflict with another exam.
+- Conflicting Exam or Other Obligation.
+Students may request to reschedule an exam because of a conflict with another exam.
 Such a conflict exists only when a student has two exams scheduled on the same calendar day (not within 24 hours of each other).
 In such a situation, the student may seek to reschedule one exam to another time.

-b) A student may seek relief if a scheduled exam conflicts with other very important obligations (e.g., family weddings, job responsibilities, etc.).
+- A student may seek relief if a scheduled exam conflicts with other very important and atypical obligations (e.g., family weddings, unique job responsibilities, etc.).
 The procedure to be followed is the same as in 1(a) above, and should include the details of the important obligation that prompted the request for relief.
-Each case will be considered on its merits.
+Each case will be considered on its merits, and rescheduling will be permitted only in truly exceptional situations.

-2. Rescheduling for Emergencies When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
+- Rescheduling for Emergencies.
+When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
 Because of the anonymous grading system, the student should not contact the instructor.

-All exams, whether take-home or timed in a classroom, will be graded anonymously.
-Students may access their “Blind Grading ID” number online through Athena at http://athena.uga.edu.
+All J.D. exams, whether take-home or timed in a classroom, will be graded anonymously.
+Students may access their “Blind Grading ID” number either online through Athena at or in their MyGeorgiaLaw student portal.
 Students are assigned a new anonymous exam number at the beginning of each semester and that Grading ID should be used for every course during that term to identify the student.
 Blind Grading ID’s will be different for each student and will be confidential.
 No professor will have any knowledge of a particular student’s Grading ID number.

 To ensure a measure of uniformity in grading policies, the faculty has instituted the following regulations:

-Except as set forth below, the average grade in all upper-level courses must fall within the range of 2.9-3.2.
+Except as set forth below, the average grade in all courses must fall within the range of 2.90 – 3.20.
 The grades of non-J.D. students will be disregarded for purposes of this policy.
-Variations are permissible only in extraordinary circumstances, which must be outlined in a letter from the instructor to the Dean.
-All courses and seminars with 20 or fewer students are not subject to this policy.
+All courses and seminars with 20 or fewer J.D. students are not subject to his policy.

 Suggested guidelines, which are not mandatory, are: